• Skip to primary navigation

 Freeing yourself from your own painful stories and transmuting your shadows will be the most satisfying work you ever do.
 The personal growth you'll experience over and over again, every time you question the triggers, will release and transmute these shadow parts of yourself that are ready to be understood and loved back out into the light.

-Thank you for reading, I hope you enjoyed these shadow work prompts and found something to take away with you.
+Thank you for reading, I hope you enjoyed this article and found something to take away with you.

-To receive a weekly, self-care focused email that will inspire and awaken you to go deeper inside the magic that is you, sign up for the Self-Care Sunday emails.
+To receive my weekly, self-care focused email that inspires you to go deeper inside the magic that is you, sign up for the Dwell in Magic weekly newsletter.

 With love,